Ofgeha-Gelana/cashcards/README.md

 Small REST API implemented in Spring from [this course](https://spring.academy/courses/building-a-rest-api-with-spring-boot).

-You can implement by following along
+You can implement this by following along.